-Frank Livaudais is the VP of Engineering for OutboundEngine, a marketing automation software company in downtown Austin.
-An avid runner and reader, he has run over 200 marathons (including races in all 50 U.S. states, six countries and on four continents) and tries to read 100+ books a year.
+Frank Livaudais, Board Vice President, is also Vice President of Engineering for OutboundEngine, a marketing automation software company in downtown Austin.
+An avid runner and reader, he has run more than 200 marathons (including races in all 50 U.S. states, six countries, and on four continents).
+Frank tries to read 100+ books a year.
 He lives in Austin with his wife Shelley and son Christopher and two very naughty vizslas.

 Hema Mullur is an Emmy award-winning anchor at CBS Austin News.
 Hema attended the University of Texas at Austin, where she majored in Plan II Honors and Broadcast Journalism.

-Tom Oney, Vice President, currently serves as the General Counsel for the Lower Colorado River Authority (LCRA).
-LCRA is a Texas conservation and reclamation district based in Austin, Texas, that provides reliable and cost-effective electric, water, and other public services throughout central Texas.
-He oversees LCRA’s Legal, Environmental Affairs, Regulatory Affairs, and Regulatory Compliance departments.
-Oney also advocates before the Texas Legislature on behalf of LCRA and led LCRA’s public policy strategy during the 2015 and 2017 Texas Legislative Sessions.
-Prior to joining LCRA, Oney served as Vice President of Regulatory Law for Energy Future Holdings in Dallas, Texas.
-Prior to joining EFH in 2008, Oney was a partner in the Dallas office of Hunton & Williams LLP where his practice focused primarily on state and federal regulatory and legislative matters for Fortune 500 energy clients.
-Oney was born and raised in Waco, Texas, and received his Bachelor of Arts degree in political science from Baylor University in 1996.
+Tom Oney, Board President, currently serves as the General Counsel for the Lower Colorado River Authority (LCRA).
+LCRA, overseeing LCRA’s Legal, Environmental Affairs, Regulatory Affairs, and Regulatory Compliance departments.
+Tom also advocates before the Texas Legislature on behalf of LCRA and led LCRA’s public policy strategy during the 2015 and 2017 Texas legislative sessions.
+Prior to joining LCRA, Tom served as Vice President of Regulatory Law for Energy Future Holdings in Dallas.
+Tom was also a partner in the Dallas office of Hunton & Williams LLP, where his practice focused on state and federal regulatory and legislative matters for Fortune 500 energy clients.
+Tom was born and raised in Waco, Texas, and received his BA in political science from Baylor University.
 He received his Juris Doctorate degree, cum laude, from Tulane University School of Law in 1999.
-Tom also currently serves as Chairman of the Board of Directors for Green Doors, a non-profit committed to provide housing for the homeless in Central Texas.
+Tom also currently serves as Chairman of the Board of Directors for Green Doors, a nonprofit committed to provide housing for the homeless in Central Texas.